ganeti/ganeti/man/htools.rst

   - vcpu ratio
   - spindle ratio

+\--mond
+  If given the program will query all MonDs to fetch data from the supported data collectors over the network.

+\--mond-data *datafile*
+  The name of the file holding the data provided by MonD, to override quering MonDs over the network.
+This is mostly used for debugging.
+The file must be in JSON format and present an array of JSON objects , one for every node, with two members.
+The first member named ``node`` is the name of the node and the second member named ``reports`` is an array of report objects.
+The report objects must be in the same format as produced by the monitoring agent.

+\--ignore-dynu
+  If given, all dynamic utilisation information will be ignored by assuming it to be 0.
+This option will take precedence over any data passed by the ``-U`` option (available with hbal) or by the MonDs with the ``--mond`` and the ``--mond-data`` option.

 -m *cluster*
   Backend specification: collect data directly from the *cluster* given as an argument via RAPI.
 If the argument doesn't contain a colon (:),